jrgilman/csci489/README.md

 ### Interpreter `src/interpreter.py`

-##### Purpose: Ties all parts of the mini-lang execution process into a single program which you can run to handle the source code from scanning to execution.
+##### Purpose: Ties all parts of the mini-lang execution process into a single program which you can run to handle the source code.
+It will call the scanner, and then parse the scanned program to the parser which will then return a postfix list.
+This postfix list is then executed by the interpreter (this file).
 ---

 ### Parser `src/parser/parser.py`